martemars2000/laravel-enviroment/readme.md

 ### Update files on the shared folder to start working

-The shared folder points to "/var/www/html/" folder, that makes easier to edit
+This entire folder points to "/var/www/html/" folder, that makes easier to work and edit larravel project files in your local enviroment.